 - Euthanasia at the Surgery

-Again this is done with as minimal stress to your pet and yourself as possible and we generally will try to organise these appointments at a quiet time so that we can take as much time as needed and the waiting room will not be busy.
+Again we aim for as minimal stress to you and your pet as possible.
+We generally try to organise these appointments at a quiet time so that we can take as much time as needed and the waiting room will not be busy.
 We always have a private room free so you can wait with your pet in privacy and spend as much time with them as you need.

 The following description explains what happens when your pet is put to sleep.

-The majority or cats and dogs will have a small amount of hair clipped from their front leg.
-A canular maybe placed to secure the vein.
-They are then given an intravenous injection (into the vein) of an overdose of anaesthetic.
+The majority of cats and dogs will have a small amount of hair clipped from their front leg.
+A special soft needle (cannular) will be placed in the front leg vein to ensure that when the time comes we have an immediate, pain free port to place the injection.
+They are then given an injection into the vein, an overdose of anaesthetic.
 Once the injection is in the vein the procedure is quick, a few seconds at most, which can surprise some people.
 The injection is completely painless but occasionally some pets will object to being held or to the noise of the clippers.
-If they do show any sign of distress we can give them a sedative before administering the overdose of anaesthetic.
-This takes a little longer (up to 10 minutes) but can make the procedure less stressful for the few pets that do get stressed.
+If they do show any sign of distress we can give them a sedative before placing the cannula to administer the overdose.
+This takes a little longer (up to 10 minutes) but can make the procedure less stressful for the few pets that do get anxious.
 Surprisingly however this is very rarely needed, but is something we will happily discuss with you.

 What Happens to My Pet Next?

-You can always take your pet home to bury.
+You can always take your pet home to bury, or we can arrange with a local pet cemetary for a burial.

-We use the services of the The Surrey Pet Cemetery and Crematorium http://www.surrey-pet-cemetery.co.uk/cremations.html We find this company very caring and professional, and the members of staff who have had their own pets cremated can highly recommend them.
+We use the services of the The Surrey Pet Cemetery We have found this company to be very caring and professional, and the members of staff who have visited can highly recommend them.
 They offer several different cremation options which are outlined below.
-They will collect your pets body from us and ashes will be returned to the surgery.
+They will collect your pets body from us the ashes then being returned to the surgery.
 Alternatively you can take your pet directly to the crematorium during working hours.
-For further information please look at their website.
+For further information please look at their website by clicking on the link above.

 Your pet is cremated and a small token of the cremains are scattered at the cemetery.
 You do not get the options to have the ashes returned to you.